Safe Families for Children

 Safe Families for Children aims to support families who are in crisis.
 The organisation's purpose is to:

-Nottingham students helped to reduce the flow of children going into care by 12% last year alone.
+Students played a part in helping to reduce the flow of children going into care in Nottingham by 12%.
 The support you can give as a volunteer to keep a family together is fantastic.
 Be part of something that truly makes a real difference.

 The organisation are looking for volunteers to be a Family Friend.
 The Family Friend position can take on two different roles.